 The Australian government amended the CCA in 2012 to prohibit price signalling in the Australian banking sector.
 The regulations enacted in 2012 clarify that the new prohibitions only apply to a good or service provided by an authorised deposit-taking institution consisting of, to any extent, either taking money on deposit (other than as part-payment for identified goods or services) or making advances of money.
 The regulations also provide that, before the new prohibitions are extended to other sectors, the minister must be satisfied that any consultation that he or she considers to be appropriate and reasonably practicable has been undertaken.

 The amendments comprise two new civil prohibitions.
 One of the prohibitions is per se in nature and will apply even if the price information that is signalled from one competitor to another is not confidential and where it is signalled through a third party.
 The per se prohibition will not be contravened if the disclosure is made in the ordinary course of business.
 The second prohibition applies to information about price, capacity or strategy, but only where the information is signalled for the purpose of substantially lessening competition in a market.

-We are not expecting to see any prosecutions under the new prohibitions because of the limited nature of their application and the substantial number of exemptions that apply to them.
+While these laws currently only apply to specified conduct in the banking sector, they may be extended by regulation to other conduct and/or other sectors of the economy in the future.
+There have been no prosecutions under the new prohibitions and we are not expecting to see any because of the limited nature of their application and the substantial number of exemptions that apply to them.

 Extraterritorial reach of the CCA